foxy82/hacs-onkyo-repository/README.md

 This repo is based off the original PR and as such doesn't include the UI configurable element.

-To configure you need to use yaml like so:
+To configure you need to use yaml just like the Home Assistant component.

 The major change from the official integration is that `max_volume` and `receiver_max_volume` have been combined into a single setting.
+You can find the official components documentation here: https://www.home-assistant.io/integrations/onkyo/

 ```
   - platform: onkyo